digital-dawn/avem/data-deletion.md

 # Data Deletion

-If you would like to request for you information to be removed from our systems, please send an email to `support@avem.io`.
+If you would like to request for your information to be deleted/erased from our systems, please send an email to `support@avem.io`.